SS D. M. Clemson (1903): Background

-Throughout the 1880s, the iron ore trade on the Great Lakes grew significantly, primarily due to the increasing size of the lake freighters, and the rise in the number of trips they made to the ore docks of Lake Superior.
+Throughout the 1880s, the iron ore trade on the Great Lakes grew significantly, primarily due to the increasing size of the lake freighters and the rise in the number of trips they made to the ore docks of Lake Superior.
 As the railways were unable to keep up with the rapid production of iron ore, bulk freighters became integral to the region's iron ore industry.
 By 1890, 56.95% of the 16,036,043 LT of the iron ore produced by mines in the United States was sourced from the region surrounding Lake Superior.
-Freighters engaged in the iron ore trade frequently carried coal on upbound voyages to fuel mining equipment and infrastructure, while hauling ore when downbound.

 Augustus B. Wolvin was a prominent businessman within the Great Lakes shipping industry, based in Duluth, Minnesota.
 His first business venture began with a marine insurance agency, founded in 1889.
 In 1895, Wolvin became the president and manager of the Zenith Transportation Company, with the freighter Zenith City marking his first shipbuilding venture that same year.
 He was appointed general manager of the newly assembled fleet of vessels belonging to the United States Steel Corporation's subsidiary, the Pittsburgh Steamship Company, in 1901.
 Shortly thereafter, Wolvin founded the Provident Steamship Company in Duluth, commissioning four large vessels for his new venture.
 (Note: They were named James H. Hoyt, D. G. Kerr, D. M. Clemson, and James H. Reed.)
 The contract for two of the vessels was awarded to the American Ship Building Company's yard in West Superior, Wisconsin, on 2 July 1902, following the completion of James H. Hoyt.